-On December 6, 1994, Bush released their debut album "Sixteen Stone", an album that was a huge success for the small band from the UK just as the grunge peaked and began the downward trend.
+On December 6, 1994, "Bush" released their debut album "Sixteen Stone", an album that was a huge success for the small band from the UK just as Grunge peaked and began the downward trend.

 It all started at a Brian Adams show at Wembley in 1991...

-But wait, what about the band name?
+But wait, what about the band's name?
 So true, right at the end of the recordings and during the work on album cover design, David Carson, who was entrusted with the design, decided to convince the band that they need a short name because it would look better on the CD packaging.
-The band members were convinced and chose the name Bush.
+The band members were convinced and chose the name "Bush".

-So... there are songs, there is a new name, there is a cover, the album is ready to release!!
-But, Oh No !!!
+So... there are songs, a new name, a cover, and the album is ready to release!!

 Upon completion of the recordings, one of Disney's executives, Frank G. Wells, passed away.
 He was Rob's contact with the company and an ardent supporter.
-His lack was very sensible and immediately after his departure the label's managers buried the album and did not agree to release it on the grounds that the album did not contain any "single" song and claimed that the album will fail in sales.
-The band members who saw their careers go down the drain even before it started, started trying to get back to routine and work in casual jobs.
+His absence was very sensible and immediately after his departure the label's managers buried the album and did not agree to release it on the grounds that the album did not contain any "single" song and claimed that the album would fail in sales.
+The band members who saw their careers go down the drain even before they started, were getting back to routine and working in casual jobs.

 But Rob did not say desperate and began looking for a new home for his young band, until the record company Interscope Records finally took the band under its wing and released their debut album "Sixteen Stone" under its label Trauma Records.

 Rob also had friends in the most famous radio station in the US (and also in the world) KROQ and in order to promote the album he sent them the single "Everything Zen".
 The single got a high rotation in the radio station and along with the rest of the singles "Little Things", "Comedown", "Glycerine" and "Machinehead", the album went straight to number 4 on the Billboard Heatseekers chart and gained much exposure and success.